Harriet Beecher Stowe Center

 https://www.harrietbeecherstowecenter.org/

-The Stowe Center grounds are open dawn to dusk year round.
-The Stowe House Experience steps off on the hour beginning at 11:00 AM Monday - Saturday and Noon on Sunday.
+The Stowe Center grounds are open dawn to dusk year-round.
+The Stowe House tours are offered Fridays between 12:00 PM and 5:00 PM and Saturdays between 10:00 AM and 5:00 PM.
 The last tour of the day leaves at 4:00 PM.
 Tour times may be affected by group visits.

 See below for a brief description.